chuongprg-it/BigData-FakeNewsDT/README.md

 # Fake News Detection 📝

 This project aims to detect fake news using Big Data technologies.
-We use various machine learning models and natural language processing techniques to analyze and classify news articles.
+We use various machine learning models and natural language processing techniques to analyze and classify news articles..

 ## Table of Contents